Software development efficiency: key metrics, missteps, and better practices

 Another very effective way to kill productivity is to provide as many distractions as possible.
 There’s nothing better than another meeting, another call, or another break in the flow.

-In programming, this is called recursion.
+In programming, that’s called recursion.

 Same project – different goals